V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 -If you switch from the V2 to V3 of the interface, all the files need to be wiped and uploaded again from the V1 github repo.

 ## Jackpot VS The SKR Pro

-This is a tough topic.
-It goes very deep, here are the basics.
+This can be a tough topic.
+It goes very deep but lets keep it simple, here are the basics.

+#### Jackpot
-* The Jackpot is roughly half the cost.
+* Is roughly half the cost.
-* The Jackpot has better performance in dots per laser raster etching.
-Everything else in terms of motion is nearly identical.
+* Has better performance in dots per second in laser raster etching.
+Everything else in terms of motion is nearly identical since we use the same drivers.
-* The Jackpot [expansion slot](https://www.tindie.com/stores/33366583/) allows for many extended options, or even DIY modules.
+* [The expansion slot](https://www.tindie.com/stores/33366583/) allows for many extended options, or even DIY modules.
-* The Jackpot can have the config edited on screen or with a text editor and be live with a reboot, as well as OTA firmware updates and file transfers.
+* Can have the config edited on screen or with a text editor and be live with a reboot, as well as OTA firmware updates and file transfers.
+No recompile and flash needed.
-* The Jackpot has a smaller footprint.
+* Has a smaller footprint so it is less obtrusive.
-* The Jackpot uses any web enabled device as its wireless screen.
-It can make its own network, use your home network, or Bluetooth.
+* Uses any web enabled device as its wireless screen.
+This is how you will move the machine, start cuts, change tools, and do calibrations.
+* It can make its own network, use your home network, or Bluetooth (or wired if you really really prefer).
-* The Jackpot uses FluidNC a ~95% GRBL compatible firmware (or Marlin thanks Jamie!)
+* Uses FluidNC a ~95% GRBL compatible firmware (or Marlin thanks Jamie!).
+GRBL does not have any of the 3D Printer overhead of Marlin and was designed for CNC.
-* The Jackpot can easily use macros for all sorts of special use cases.
+* Can easily use macros for all sorts of special use cases.
+Want to home your machine, Probe for zero, move to Z max and then move to the far side of the table all in one click, easy.

-* The SKR Pro has more onboard IO
+#### SKR Pro
+* Has more onboard IO, this lets you plug more things in without an expansion port, but firmware edits, a recompile, and flash will be needed to use them.
-* The SKR Pro from V1e.com comes with a wired LCD screen.
+* When ordered from V1E.com comes with a wired LCD screen instead of using a web capable device.
-* The SKR pro uses Marlin Firmware.
+* Uses Marlin Firmware, tried and true, but a bit more complcated to edit if needed.

-The Jackpot was developed for us by Bart Dring (FluidNC), It has everything we need in one package and nothing extra.
+The Jackpot CNC Controller was developed by Bart Dring (FluidNC) and myself, with the biggest notable change being TMC2209 drivers using less I/O in FluidNC.
+The new board and FluidNC firmware revision were further refined with help from a lot of great community member here in the V1E.com forums.
+It has everything we need in one package with a few sensible extra ports.
 This is how you get the best bang for the buck in a small footprint.
 If you ask me, I will honestly recommend the Jackpot, by far.
 The main feature people seem to buy the SKR for anymore is the wired LCD screen.
 The Jackpot can also have a stand-alone controller, there is a wired pendant, a wireless custom tablet, your cell phone, or any computer, but yes the SKR screen is just kinda easy and comfortable to those that came from an older Marlin 3D printer.

 ## Changelog